 What happens with my student loan if I go abroad?

-If you go abroad and are no longer within the UK tax system, HMRC can no longer be involved in your student loan repayments and the Student Loans Company (SLC) takes over.
+If you go abroad and are no longer within the UK tax system, HM Revenue & Customs (HMRC) can no longer be involved in your student loan repayments and the Student Loans Company (SLC) takes over.

-If you have been away overseas and return to the UK for three months or more, you should let SLC know.
-This is important because if you find employment in the UK, you might need to start making PAYE repayments again and you will need to cancel any separate arrangements that you have made direct with SLC.
+If you have been away overseas and return to the UK for three months or more, you should let the SLC know.
+This is important because if you find employment in the UK, you might need to start making Pay As You Earn (PAYE) repayments again and you will need to cancel any separate arrangements that you have made direct with the SLC.

 If you have been abroad then return to the UK it is important to understand whether you have made overpayments on your loan.
-This situation can arise when you have been paying your loan repayments direct to the SLC and you are then asked by HMRC to complete a self assessment tax return.
-Your tax return will include all your worldwide income and your student loan repayments will be calculated on this income and so will not automatically take into account the overseas repayments you have made directly to the SLC.
-If you are in this position and you do not want to make overpayments then you must contact the SLC to transfer the direct overseas repayments to HMRC and then apply to HMRC for a refund.
+This situation can arise when you have been paying your loan repayments direct to the SLC and you are then asked by HMRC to complete a Self Assessment tax return.
+Your tax return will include all your worldwide income and your student loan repayments will be calculated on this income using the UK repayment thresholds and so will not automatically take into account the overseas repayments you have made directly to the SLC.
+If you are in this position and you do not want to make overpayments then you must contact the SLC to transfer the direct overseas repayments to HMRC and then apply to HMRC to ensure overpayments are not deducted.

 You can find out more about working abroad temporarily elsewhere on our website.